 % qsub openmx.sh

-For information on how to check the status of submitted jobs, see here.
-Once the execution is complete, the calculation results will be output to the result files.
+For information on how to check the status of submitted jobs, please refer tothis page.
+Once the execution is complete, the calculation results will be written to output files.